kracr/ODPReco/README.md

 The signature of the ontology is compared with the signature of ODPs present in our collection.
 The signature includes the names of the classes, properties and instances of an ontology.
 Apart from the signature, description (brief overview) of the ontology is also used in this analysis.

 After doing the analysis of these three dimensions, the numeric values obtained are added for each listed ODP.
 So, we obtain 73 values (of ODPs) against an ontology.
 The values obtained are normalized so that they can be ranged between 0-1.
 The threshold for recommending an ODP is set at .8.
 Hence, all the ODPs having value >= .8 are listed in the recommendation.

+Lucene approach is also implemented for the recommendations.
+In this approach, ODPs are recommended based on the structural analysis only.
+ODP files (73 in number) are maintained.
+Each file contains the signature and the axioms.
+The user ontology is mapped with these ODP files using lucene in order to determine the relevant ODPs for the given ontology.
+Top 5 recommendations from this approach are integrated with the previous approach and displayed to the user.

+The recommendations from both the approaches are combined together and displayed to the user.

 The 73 ODPs that are considered in our tool are available with the OWL file, Competency Questions and the Description.